Information held about you and why we need it

 - the amount of rent paid

 - any other information required to process an application for any type of benefit.

-We need this information in order to process your application for benefits or accurately administer council tax.
 The majority of information provided by you to the council is mandatory for the purposes specified in this notice, but some of it is provided by you on a voluntary basis.
 We will inform you whether you are required by law to provide certain information to us; however, if you do have a choice to provide information that is not mandatory, your explicit consent will be requested.
 Where applicable, we will also seek to refresh your consent from time to time to ensure that you are still happy for us to use your data.